eddumpy/IOTA-exploratory-software/README.md

 * MQTT is also used for devices to discover data streams by sharing tags

-* Support flexible node configurations
+* Supports flexible node configurations

 ## Dependencies